 North Central State College has established a financial aid program which assists eligible students to attend the College.
-Aid is available to both full-time and part-time students; a full-time student is enrolled 12 or more credit hours per academic term.
-Funding for financial aid comes from the federal government, the College and its Foundation, and private sources.
+Funding for financial aid comes from the federal governments, the College and its Foundation, and private sources.
 Types of available aid include grants and scholarships, loans, and part-time employment.
-The College’s Financial Aid Office is responsible for the administration of all student financial aid programs at the College.
+The College’s Financial Aid Office has sole responsibility for the administration of all student financial aid programs at the College.
 Contact the Financial Aid Office for further information.

 General Eligibility Requirements for Financial Aid

 How to Apply for Financial Aid

 Grants are “gift funding” provided by the federal (and to a small extent by the state) governments which only rarely has to be repaid.